Fishguard Lifeboat Station: History

 The new All-weather lifeboat arrived at Fishguard in 1994.
-On 17 June 1995, in front of a large crowd of onlookers, Blue Peter presenters carried out the naming ceremony, with the boat being named 14-03 Blue Peter VII (ON 1198).
+On 17 June 1995, in front of a large crowd of onlookers, Blue Peter presenters Diane-Louise Jordan, Tim Vincent and Stuart Miles carried out the naming ceremony, with the boat being named 14-03 Blue Peter VII (ON 1198).

 Station honours

-The following are awards made at Fishguard.
+The following are awards made at Fishguard:

 Twenty-eight medals have been awarded, 1 Gold, 18 Silver and 9 Bronze.